-Domesticated animals raised for agricultural purposes to produce commodities for meat, dairy, furs, etc. Livestock includes but is not limited to commodities such as cattle, sheep, hogs, goats, horses, poultry, birds such as ostriches, emus, rheas and kiwis, farmed deer, farmed buffalo, fur bearing animals, and wool-bearing animals, such as alpacas and llamas, etc...
+Domesticated animals raised for agricultural purposes to produce commodities for meat, dairy, furs, etc. Livestock includes but is not limited to commodities such as cattle, sheep, hogs, goats, horses, poultry, birds such as ostriches, emus, rheas and kiwis, farmed deer, farmed buffalo, fur bearing animals, and wool bearingwool-bearing animals, such as alpacas and llamas, etc.., milk, eggs and furs.